 As for produce bags, I’ve tried both reuseit Produce & Snack Bag, Organic Cotton Muslin and the reuseit Produce and Snack Bag, Organic Cotton Net and I like the cotton net ones better.
 The muslin bags didn’t hold up as well and the strings came out easily.
 Plus they didn’t stay closed well.
 The net ones have been way better.

-Now, while I like fabric bags better, if you’d like to go with synthetic material bags, I’ve used and personally liked Bagnesia bags and reuseit Workhorse bags.
-Both have held up extremely well and carry a ton of stuff.
+Now, while I like fabric bags better, if you’d like to go with synthetic material bags, I’ve used and personally liked reuseit Workhorse bags.
+The Workhorse bags hold up extremely well and carry a ton of stuff.
 I’m not crazy about the workhorse handles, but my son likes them.

 I’ve also not used, but heard very good things about Envirosax Shopping Bags.
 They look smallish to me, but they are hyper cute and affordable, plus I’ve heard they last a long time.
 Also, Envirosax used to carry simple polyester bags, but now they’ve got organic and recycled bags as well.